 CALIFORNIA WHOLESALE ELECTRIC MARKETS

 The Western Power Trading Forum (“WPTF”) hereby files its comments with regard to the Commission’s November 1, 2000 Order Proposing Remedies for California Wholesale Electric Markets (“November 1 Order”).
-WPTF believes, with limited reservations, that the Commission has correctly identified the causes of the recent high prices in the California electricity market and offered positive suggestions for ameliorating the most significant problems in the California market structure.
+WPTF commends this Commission for taking bold steps to address both structural problems in the California market and political influence problems in the deliberations of the Independent System Operator (ISO).
+WPTF agrees, with limited reservations, that the Commission has correctly identified the causes of the recent high prices in the California electricity market and offered positive suggestions for ameliorating the most significant problems in the California market structure.

 WPTF is a California non-profit, mutual benefit corporation.
 It is a broadly based membership organization dedicated to enhancing competition in Western electric markets in order to reduce the cost of electricity to consumers throughout the region while maintaining the current high level of system reliability.
 WPTF actions are focused on supporting development of competitive electricity markets throughout the region and developing uniform operating rules to facilitate transactions among market participants.